-It's good to prepare for appointments with your health care team.
+Whenever you can, it's a good idea to prepare for appointments with your health care team.
 Here's some information to help you get ready for your appointment and know what to expect from your doctor.

 What you can do

-- Bring a notebook and a pen or pencil to write down important information.
+- Bring a notebook and a pen or pencil (or your laptop computer or tablet) to keep track of important information.

 - Write down questions to ask your doctor.